datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ git log --oneline

-"Wow, this is so clean an intuitive!" you congratulate yourself.
+"Wow, this is so clean and intuitive!" you congratulate yourself.
 "And I think this was and will be the fastest I have ever completed a midterm project!"
 But what is still missing is a human readable description of your dataset.
 The YODA procedure kindly placed a ``README.md`` file into the root of your